AoiAgent/DatabaseManager/README.md

-# Aspire Database Backend
+# Yume Database Backend
 ![banner](https://i.postimg.cc/nr5nzFD3/34534545.png)

-The Aspire Database Backend is the core data management system powering the InovaFrameworks platform.
+The yume Database Backend is the core data management system powering the InovaFrameworks platform.
 It handles user data, agent configurations, and all backend functionalities to ensure smooth operation and scalability.

 # Key Features